 The etiology of AD is only partially defined, but there is a clear genetic predisposition.
 When both parents are affected by AD, >80% of their children manifest the disease.
 When only one parent is affected, the prevalence drops to slightly >50%.
 A characteristic defect in AD that contributes to the pathophysiology is an impaired epidermal barrier.
 In many patients, a mutation in the gene encoding filaggrin, a structural protein in the stratum corneum, is responsible.
 Patients with AD may display a variety of immunoregulatory abnormalities, including increased IgE synthesis; increased serum IgE levels; and impaired, delayed-type hypersensitivity reactions.

 The clinical presentation often varies with age.
 Half of patients with AD present within the first year of life, and 80% present by 5 years of age.
 About 80% ultimately coexpress allergic rhinitis or asthma.
 The infantile pattern is characterized by weeping inflammatory patches and crusted plaques on the face, neck, and extensor surfaces.
 The childhood and adolescent pattern is typified by dermatitis of flexural skin, particularly in the antecubital and popliteal fossae (Fig. 53-1).
 AD may resolve spontaneously, but approximately 40% of all individuals affected as children will have dermatitis in adult life.
 The distribution of lesions in adults may be similar to those seen in childhood; however, adults frequently have localized disease manifesting as lichen simplex chronicus or hand eczema (see below).
-In patients with localized disease, AD may be suspected because of a typical personal or family history or the presence of cutaneous stigmata of AD such as perioral pallor, an extra fold ...
+In patients with localized disease, AD may be suspected because of a typical personal or family history or the presence of cutaneous stigmata of AD such as perioral pallor, an extra fold of skin ...